TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupTraverseApplication"></a>
 # **graphUserGroupTraverseApplication**
-> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseApplication(groupId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseApplication(groupId, contentType, accept, limit, skip, xOrgId)

 List the Applications bound to a User Group